TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/pascal/index.md/index.md

 ## How to Implement the Solution

-There’s no time to waste!
-Let’s dig right into Hello World in Pascal:
+There's no time to waste!
+Let's dig right into Hello World in Pascal:

 ```pascal